- A combination of two words, (THERM = HEAT & DYNAMICS = MOTION).

 - In the case of an ideal gas, the ideal gas (PV = nRT) equation can be applied throughout the process.

 - Friction, viscosity, etc. should not be present for the process to be reversible.

 - If the initial state of the process can be restored without any changes in the surrounding or system.

 - It takes finite time and finite steps to show any appreciable changes.

 - It exists in the state of equilibrium at initial and final states.

 - The ideal gas equation can be applied in the initial and final state.

-- A process which is extremely slow.
+- A process that is extremely slow.

 - Quasi means ‘Almost’, so almost a static process when goes from one state to another.

 - It should always be in equilibrium and there may be a loss of energy.